tdencker/multi-SpaM/README.md

 # Installation and Usage

-Currently, `multi-SpaM` is only avialable on 64-bit linux distributions (due to the limitation of the `Quartet MaxCut` tool).
+Currently, `multi-SpaM` is only available on 64-bit linux distributions (due to the limitation of the `Quartet MaxCut` tool).

 In order to install `multi-SpaM` simply use in the base directory: